Any cold-water surfers travelling to warmer climates will need to be ready for one of surfing’s most painful and annoying ailments.

 Surfers’ nipple, often referred to as nipple chafing, occurs when a surfer paddles for a prolonged period of time on a surfboard without a considerable layer of protection between their chest and the deck of the surfboard.

 This can lead to sore sensitive nipples that make your next surf a very uncomfortable experience.
-Let’s take a closer look at what surfers’ nipple is and some of the ways you can prevent it.
+Let’s take a closer look at what surfers’ nipple is and some of the ways you can prevent it from happening.

 What is surfer’s nipple?